Jennifer O'Neill: 1963–1971: Modeling and breakthrough

-In 1976, she acted in Luchino Visconti's last film, The Innocent.
+1972–1979: Italian films

+In 1972, she co-starred with Tom Jones in David Winters's television special The Special London Bridge Special.
+The same year, she starred in the crime thriller The Carey Treatment (1972), and the drama Glass Houses, the latter of which was filmed in 1970.
+This was followed by a lead role in Lady Ice (1973) opposite Donald Sutherland and Robert Duvall.

+O'Neill next had a leading role in the psychological horror film The Reincarnation of Peter Proud (1975), co-starring with Michael Sarrazin and Margot Kidder, and directed by J. Lee Thompson.
+The same year, she appeared opposite Elliott Gould in the Ted Post-directed comedy Whiffs.

+By the mid-1970s, O'Neill had forged a career in Italy, first starring in Luigi Zampa's drama The Flower in His Mouth (1975) opposite James Mason, which was shot on location in Sicily.
+The following year, she starred in Luchino Visconti's final directorial feature, The Innocent, and subsequently starred in Lucio Fulci's The Psychic (1977), portraying a clairvoyant whose visions lead to the discovery of a murder.

+She was in the movie Caravans (1978) with Anthony Quinn, Christopher Lee and Michael Sarrazin.

 She was originally cast in the Disney film The Black Hole (1979), but was told she needed to cut her hair because it would be easier to film the zero-G scenes.
 She gave in, drinking wine during the haircut and leaving noticeably impaired.
 She lost the part after a serious car crash on the way home.
+O'Neill was instead cast in the action martial arts film A Force of One (1979), co-starring with Chuck Norris.

+1980–1990: Subsequent film and television

+O'Neill starred opposite David Carradine in the aviation-themed drama Cloud Dancer (1980), followed by a lead role in David Cronenberg's science-fiction horror film Scanners (1981), portraying a woman who leads an oppositional group against a malevolent private military company creating biokinetic and psychokinetic humans.

 When her movie career slowed, O'Neill took roles in series television.
-She starred in NBC's short-lived 1982 prime time soap opera Bare Essence and played the lead female role on the 1984 television series Cover Up.
+She starred in NBC's short-lived 1982 primetime soap opera Bare Essence and played the lead female role on the 1984 television series Cover Up.
 On October 12, 1984, Jon-Erik Hexum, O'Neill's co-star in the Cover Up television series, mortally wounded himself on the show's set, unaware that a gun loaded with a blank cartridge could still cause extreme damage from the effect of expanding powder gases.
 He died six days later.

-O'Neill is listed in the Smithsonian Institution's National Museum of American History's Center for Advertising History for her long-standing contract with CoverGirl cosmetics as its model and spokesperson in ads and television commercials.